Tough Couple Challenge: Do You Take On Too Much Responsibility?

 When you’re working with people who’ve made it their life’s work to avoid introspection, ask yourself a few questions.
 Am I taking on too much responsibility here?
 Do I feel it’s my job to do all the work for them?

-As Peter pointed out, we sometimes see things through a medical model that urges us to “fix” people.
+As Pete pointed out, we sometimes see things through a medical model that urges us to “fix” people.
 This suggests that the duty to create change rests mostly with us.
 Compare this with the more realistic goal of helping couples find their own motivation and guiding them as they do the work together.

 Finding a way in